LFDT-web3j/governance/Web3j Technical Charter Final 03-12-2025.md

    5. The TSC may (1) establish workflow procedures for the submission, approval, and closure/archiving of sub-projects, (2) set requirements for the promotion of Contributors to Maintainer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Maintainers, and create new roles, and publicly document any TSC roles, as it sees fit.

    6. The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
-The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the Hyperledger Foundation, a directed fund of The Linux Foundation.
+The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and LF Decentralized Trust, a directed fund of The Linux Foundation.

    7. Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include: